sakaki91/Sakaki-AC-Linux-Guide/doc/native.md

 <p>When you press play using Proton 5.0 even if the game doesn't open, or crashes, it created a VERY important prefix in the compatdata folder in the Steam folder, usually located at ~/.steam/steam/steamapps/compatdata, inside the compatdata folder the 244210 folder was created and inside it will be the pfx/ folder
 you will need to use the WINEPREFIX command to set this 244210/pfx folder so that we can install the game's dependencies</p>

+  > Dependencies: steam, wine, winetricks, and wine-mono if you have difficulty installing dotnet packages.

 > [!NOTE]
 > If your game is on another disk or directory the path changes, e.g.: mine is on another disk in the location: `/run/media/user/mydisk/SteamLibrary/steamapps/compatdata/244210/pfx`, in this case you should replace the directory to that in the other disk.</p>
 `$ WINEPREFIX=~/.steam/steam/steamapps/compatdata/244210/pfx winetricks annihilate`<br>